 Presented by The Helis Foundation

-Five Large-Scale Murals Unveiled in Downtown New Orleans with Public Events
+Collection of Large-Scale Murals in Downtown New Orleans

 Unframed presented by The Helis Foundation, a project of Arts Council New Orleans, brings the vibrancy of New Orleans Arts District from the gallery walls into the streets.

-NEW ORLEANS, LA. – On Saturday, June 1, five new murals will be unveiled throughout the Arts District New Orleans as part of Unframed presented by The Helis Foundation, a project of the Arts Council New Orleans.
+Unframed presented by The Helis Foundation, a project of the Arts Council New Orleans launched in summer 2019 with the unveiling of five new murals throughout the Arts District New Orleans.
 Unframed presented by The Helis Foundation is the first multi-mural exhibition of large scale artwork in Downtown New Orleans.

 - Etam Cru (Poland): 600 O’Keefe St.